koomefredrick29-stack/first-ripo/README.md

-# my first practice repo
+# This is my first GitHub project, learning as I go.

-repository for practice